Browse by Medical Category

 Established in 1999, the Thoracic Aortic Center strives to provide the best-possible patient care, educate both patients and physicians about lifelong management of thoracic aortic disease and develop new treatment options.
 Treatment combines advanced resources and the specialized expertise of cardiologists, cardiac surgeons, vascular/endovascular surgeons and vascular radiologists.
 A collaborative approach to care allows our specialists to optimally manage conditions such as:

-Thoracic aortic diseases are unusual, complicated problems requiring complex solutions.
-The Thoracic Aortic Center offers the most advanced treatments available and is a complete, interdisciplinary resource for patients with the full spectrum of thoracic aortic disease.
-This program's approach streamlines the care of patients with complex aortic disease so that they receive input from multiple specialists.
+Thoracic aortic diseases are complicated conditions requiring complex solutions.
+The Thoracic Aortic Center is a complete, interdisciplinary resource for patients and offers the most advanced treatments available for the full spectrum of thoracic aortic disease.

 Our team teaches patients about their aortic disease, its causes, treatment options and the follow-up care that we provide.
-Patients learn the importance of blood pressure and how to monitor their own, as well as to be aware of appropriate physical restrictions in terms of high-risk activities and to recognize symptoms that require attention in an emergency department.
-In addition to one-on-one teaching by physicians and nurses, patients and their families have access to the vast resources of the hospital's Blum Patient and Family Learning Center.
+Patients learn the importance of monitoring their own blood pressure, understanding their physical restrictions, identifying high risk activities as well as recognizing symptoms that require attention in an emergency department.

 Many of our physicians are also on the faculty of Harvard Medical School, which means they not only have a mission to provide the best possible patient care, but also a commitment to educate the next generation of medical professionals.

-The care team at the Corrigan Minehan Heart Center encourages all patients and family members to learn more about conditions and diseases that affect the heart and overall cardiovascular system.
+The care team at the Thoracic Aortic Center encourages all patients and family members to learn more about conditions and diseases that affect the heart and overall cardiovascular system.
 The links below provide more information about heart conditions and diseases that might be treated within this program.

-Glossary of Thoracic Aortic ConditionsMedical staff at the Thoracic Aortic Center make sure all patients fully understand their conditions and treatment options.
+Definitions of Thoracic Aortic TerminologyMedical staff at the Thoracic Aortic Center make sure all patients fully understand their conditions and treatment options.
 Read about commonly used medical terms to describe thoracic aortic conditions.

 A thoracic aortic aneurysm, also called TAA, is a bulging, weakened area in the wall of the thoracic aorta (the largest artery in the body), resulting in an abnormal widening or ballooning.